2014 Gaza War: Israel

 According to OCHA figures, Israel fired 5,830 missiles in 4,028 IAF air raids, the IDF's ground forces shot off 16,507 artillery and tank projectiles, and the Israeli navy's off-shore fleet fired 3,494 naval shells, into the Gaza Strip.

 Overall, Israel fired 34,000 unguided shells into Gaza.
 Of these 19,000 were high-explosive artillery shells, marking a 533% rise in the launching of artillery ordnance compared to Operation Cast Lead.
-Shelling of civilian areas with 155 mm shells using Doher howitzers, with a kill radius of 150 yd, also increased.Robert Perkins, 'Under Fire:Israel's artillery policies scrutinised,' Action on Armed Violence December 2014.pp.10–14.
+Shelling of civilian areas with 155 mm shells using Doher howitzers, with a kill radius of 150 yd, also increased.

 According to Palestinian authorities, 8,000 bombs and 70,000 artillery shells, or 20,000 tons of explosives (the equivalent of two low-yield tactical nuclear weapons), had been dropped on Gaza.
 The Sydney Morning Herald quoted an anonymous expert who estimated that 10,000 tonnes of explosives were dropped from the air alone, which does not include tank and artillery shells.

 Between 32 and 34 known tunnels were destroyed or neutralized, 13 of them destroyed completely.

 The performance of the Iron Dome defense system was considered effective, achieving an almost 90% success rate.
 Israel's early warning sirens and extensive shelters have been an effective defense against Gazan rocketry.
 They are less effective against short-range mortars because the residents have less time to react.